 3.3 Hand digitized uncertainty

-Figure 12 shows the aerial imagery used for each section and the hand-digitized cliff toe and toe lines.
-For comparison, we have also included the automatically digitized cliff metrics using the default set up.
-Note that the dates of the aerial photographs (12/31/2005 FM1 and FM2 and 12/31/2004 for DG) are not identical with the date of the DEM (2002-2003).

 Analysis of the resulting violin plots for each location (Figure 13) reveal that there is less variance in defining cliff toes when compared to the cliff tops, and the results are skewed towards the seaward side of the mean delineations.
 The lowest range in cliff top delineation comes from the FH1 site, where there is a 32.16 m spread between the 25th and 75th percentiles.
 The largest spread in cliff tops comes from the DG site, where there is a 166.97 m spread in the same percentiles.
 Further analysis of each section shows that two distinct peaks, separated by over 100m, are present in the derived histograms for each cliff top site.
 The spread of delineations around these peaks is similar to those for the cliff toes.
 The smaller range in cliff toe-line variance suggests that there is greater certainty in participants defining those lines from aerial photography.
 The negative skew within the violin plot analysis is likely due to tidelines, beach and platform being readily identifiable in the images and therefore less prone to be misinterpreted as cliff-line features.
 The bi-modal nature of the cliff top delineation can be attributed to participants’ personal definition of what constitutes a cliff top.
 This dilemma is highlighted in the FH1 and DG sites.
-In the former there are two distinct breaks in slope and participants tended to follow either a higher or lower cliff top line.
-Within the DG site there is a very low cliff (<1 m) at the top of the beach and a much more pronounced Holocene cliff line set back around 100m from the coastline.
+In the former there are two distinct breaks in slope and participants tended to follow either a higher or lower cliff top line (Figure 14).
+This dilemma is not present on the FH2 site were only one distinct break in slope exists (Figure 15).
+Within the DG site there is a very low cliff (<1 m) at the top of the beach and a much more pronounced Holocene cliff line set back around 100m from the coastline (Figure 16).
 Participants tended to prefer either one cliff line or the other.
 Interestingly for the DG site, even if participants selected the Holocene cliff-top, they were unlikely to use the Holocene toe-line.
 This is highlighted by the lack of bimodal response in the DG toe line histogram.